Sister standing outside a mud hut in Tanzania with a poor family

 Meeting desperate need

-34% of boys in Tanzania are estimated to drop-out of lower secondary school due to the cost and so the facilities for a free, quality education for these children are vital.
+In their community work, the Sisters have been inundated with pleas from families to give their boys a place at school.
+34% of boys in Tanzania are estimated to drop-out of lower secondary school due to the cost of uniforms, education supplies, transport and food.
+And so the facilities for a free, quality education for these children are vital.

-Transforming poor boys' lives
+Transforming poor boys' lives - academic and vocational training

 • Electrical Engineering & Solar Panel Installation